apache/spark-website/contributing.md

              - `correctness`: a correctness issue
              - `data-loss`: a data loss issue
              - `release-notes`: the change's effects need mention in release notes.
-The JIRA or pull request should include detail suitable for inclusion in release notes.
+The JIRA or pull request should include detail suitable for inclusion in release notes -- see "Docs Text" below.
+             - `starter`: small, simple change suitable for new contributors
+        1. **Docs Text**: For issues that require an entry in the release notes, this should contain the information that the release manager should include in Release Notes.
 This should include a short summary of what behavior is impacted, and detail on what behavior changed.
-             - `starter`: small, simple change suitable for new contributors
     1. Do not set the following fields:
         1. **Fix Version**.
 This is assigned by committers only when resolved.
         1. **Target Version**.
 This is assigned by committers to indicate a PR has been accepted for